 Traveling to Vietnam Overland

 The main border crossing which is usually used when traveling overland from Thailand to Vietnam via Cambodia is the Moc Bai/Bavet crossing on the Ho Chi Minh City - Phnom Penh road.
 From Thailand you need to take a bus to Siem Reap or Phnom Penh in Cambodia and then get a bus going to Vietnam.
 A bus between Phnom Penh and Ho Chi Minh City usually takes around 6 hours.
+Bus schedules and tickets for this connecting route can be found here:

 Weather in Vietnam